winitzki/scall/tutorial/programming_dhall.md

 The typeclass laws  turn out to be equivalent to `t` being a monad algebra of the monad `FreeP`.
 So, a $P$-typeclass with laws is described as a set of all $P$-functor algebras that are at the same time $F$-monad algebras, with suitable choices of $P$ and $F$.
 Details are worked out in Chapter 13 of "The Science of Functional Programming".

+Instead of the name "$P$-typeclasses" one could use a longer name, such as "functor-monad-algebraic typeclasses", to express more concretely the required categorical properties.
 This book focuses on code rather than on proofs of laws or the description of typeclasses via category theory.
+We will be using the shorter name "$P$-typeclasses".

 It is not known how to construct a free $P$-typeclass in general for arbitrary $P$ and arbitrary required typeclass laws.
 In the following subsections, we will write down the definitions of some free typeclasses that have been discovered.